Lamashtu

-In Mesopotamian mythology, Lamashtu (Akkadian ^{d}La-maš-tu; Sumerian Dimme ^{d}Dim_{3}-me or Kamadme) is a demonic Mesopotamian deity with the "head of a lion, the teeth of a donkey, naked breasts, a hairy body, hands stained (with blood?), long fingers and fingernails, and the feet of Anzû".
-She was believed to feed on the blood of human infants and was widely blamed as the cause of miscarriages and cot deaths.
+In Mesopotamian mythology, Lamashtu (Akkadian ^{d}La-maš-tu; Sumerian Dimme ^{d}Dim_{3}-me or Kamadme), the daughter of the sky god Anu, is a demonic Mesopotamian deity that spread disease and was widely blamed as the cause of miscarriages and cot deaths.

 Although Lamashtu has traditionally been identified as a demoness, the fact that she could cause evil on her own without the permission of other deities strongly indicates that she was seen as a goddess in her own right.
 Mesopotamian peoples protected themselves against her using amulets and talismans.
 She was believed to ride in her boat on the river of the underworld and she was associated with donkeys.
-She was believed to be the daughter of An.

-In Mesopotamian culture
+Characterization

+Appearance

+Lamashtu has the "head of a lion, the teeth of a donkey, naked breasts, a hairy body, hands stained (with blood?), long fingers and fingernails, and the feet of Anzû".

+Character

-Lamashtu's father was the Sky god Anu.
+Lamashtu's father was the sky god Anu.
 Unlike many other usual demonic figures and depictions in Mesopotamian lore, Lamashtu was said to act in malevolence of her own accord, rather than at the gods' instructions.
-Along with this her name was written together with the cuneiform determinative indicating deity.
-This means she was a goddess or a demigoddess in her own right.
+Along with this, her name was written together with the cuneiform determinative indicating deity, making her a goddess in her own right.

-She bore seven names and was described as seven witches in incantations.
-Her evil deeds included (but were not limited to): slaying children, unborns, and neonates; causing harm to mothers and expectant mothers; eating men and drinking their blood; disturbing sleep; bringing nightmares; killing foliage; infesting rivers and lakes; and being a bringer of disease, sickness, and death.
+Lamashtu's main victims were unborn or newly born babies, and by extension pregnant women.
+She touched the woman's stomach seven times to kill the baby, or kidnap it from the wet nurse.
+Babies and young children were not her sole victims, as those also included adolescents, adults and even old people.
+In this instance, Lamashtu functions as a bringer of disease.